kabirpatel1/tesla-enterprise-systems-process-redesign/README.md

 ## Executive Summary

-Tesla's supplier contract management process contained significant inefficiencies — manual document exchanges, offline modifications, and delayed legal reviews created unnecessary bottlenecks in a business-critical workflow.
-This project analysed Tesla's enterprise systems landscape using SAP tools, mapped the current contract management process, and designed an improved future-state process using real-time collaboration technology.
+Tesla's supplier contract management process contained significant inefficiencies.
+Manual document exchanges, offline modifications, and delayed legal reviews created unnecessary bottlenecks in a business critical workflow.
+This project analysed Tesla's enterprise systems landscape using SAP tools, mapped the current contract management process, and designed an improved future-state process using real time collaboration technology.

-Key finding: the AS-IS process required suppliers to manually modify, download, and re-upload contract documents, creating version control risks and review delays at every stage.
-The redesigned TO-BE process introduces a real-time collaboration platform with automated version control and instant legal notifications, reducing manual handoffs, eliminating document upload steps, and accelerating the full contract cycle.
+Key finding: The AS-IS process required suppliers to manually modify, download, and re-upload contract documents, creating version control risks and review delays at every stage.
+The redesigned TO-BE process introduces a real time collaboration platform with automated version control and instant legal notifications, reducing manual handoffs, eliminating document upload steps, and accelerating the full contract cycle.

 **Business impact of the TO-BE process:**
 - Eliminates 3 manual handoff steps from the contract workflow
-- Real-time supplier edits with automatic legal department notification replaces a multi-day upload and review cycle
+- Real time supplier edits with automatic legal department notification replaces a multi-day upload and review cycle
 - Version control is automated, removing the risk of conflicting document versions
 - Rejected contracts are communicated back to suppliers directly via the platform, closing the feedback loop